 - dissatisfy with the medical school’s poor education qualities, inadequate learning facilities like laboratories, and qualified faculty.

-There are about 60 medical schools in the Caribbean, but it must be noted that not all of them are up to the standards as the US medical schools.
-Some of them are known for having respectable reputations and producing the best physicians, while others are just known for controversies and cause foreclosures.
+There are about 60 medical schools in the Caribbean, but it must be noted that not all of them are up to the standards of the US medical schools.
+Some of them are known for having respectable reputations and producing the best physicians, while others are just known for controversies and causing foreclosures.
 Therefore, students must conduct thorough research before selecting a school to attend.

 When compared with US medical schools, the Caribbean has a higher attrition rate.
 One cause of this is that these schools are profit-oriented and accept candidates who may not even be the best fit and would let them fail to drain their pockets.